Cap32/fetch-extra/README.md

 `...options` \<...String|Object|RequestExtra\>

 - If `options` is a string, it is treated as a `URL`
 - If `options` is a object, it is treated as `RequestExtra` options.
-Checkout below for detail
+Checkout below for detail.
+All [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) options are supported

 Later `options` will similarly overwrite earlier ones.